hazzaaclark/hazzaaclark/README.md

 # Harry Clark

 My name is Harry Clark!
-I am an Aspiring Software Engineer with a heavy passion for technology and their advancements.
+I am an Aspiring Computer Scientist with a heavy passion for technology and their advancements.

 ## 🖥️ Programming Experience
 ● C#